 Campsites have latrine and sink facilities centrally located.
 Troops are responsible for the daily cleaning of their latrine and sink.
-Latrine cleaning supplies and toilet paper will be available each morning after breakfast at the Quartermaster Store.
+Latrine cleaning supplies and toilet paper will be available from the Quartermaster Store underneath the Dining Hall.

 Personal Hygiene A Scout is Clean